tko22/kth-courses/README.md

 “IMDB for courses”.
 This app enables students to rate and comment on entire courses as well as specific course content to facilitate the choice of elective courses.

 ### What has been done
 We are using the "KOPPS" api from KTH https://www.kth.se/api/kopps/v2 to access course, department and school information and have displayed that information within our app.
 We have also implemented search functionality using a search-call in the "KOPPS" api.
-Additionally we have implemented our own api which is used to access comments and ratings on a specific course and we have displayed that information within our app.
+Additionally we have implemented our own rest api using Node.js which is used to access comments and ratings on a specific course and we have displayed that information within our app.
+The API uses MongoDB includes and Cors + error handling.
 We have also implemented commenting and rating functionality.
+Most of the basic UI and pages have been implemented (search, course page, department/school page).

 ### What we plan to do
 We plan to look into:
 - Rating comments and displaying comments according to rating.
 - Rating parts of a course (examination, literature etc.).
 - Using cookies to save course favourites in a profile page.
 - Improving our UI, we would like feedback on how this could be done!
+More focus on User Experience and presenting valuable information about courses (i.e. telling user a course is cancelled when browsing classes).
 - If possible, speeding up fetches

 ### File Structure